finos/common-domain-model/documentation/source/documentation.rst

 Agreement Identification
 """"""""""""""""""""""""
-The CDM provides support for implementors to uniqueily identify a legal agreement solely through the specification of the agreement identification features, as represented in the ``LegalAgreementBase`` data type, as illustrated below:
+The CDM provides support for implementors to uniquely identify a legal agreement solely through the specification of the agreement identification features, as represented in the ``LegalAgreementBase`` data type, as illustrated below:

 .. code-block:: Haskell